VFPX/Win32API/functions_alphabetical.md

 ***

 [InternetOpen](libraries/wininet/InternetOpen.md)
-Initializes an application"s use of the Microsoft® Win32® Internet functions
+Initializes an application"s use of the Microsoft&reg; Win32&reg; Internet functions

 ***